 – Specific techniques to improve healing & promote muscle hypertrophy

-- Integrate the information presented in this course and demonstrate problem-solving skills through the development of treatment plans for specific case studies presented
+Integrate the information presented in this course and demonstrate problem-solving skills through the development of treatment plans of specific case studies presented

 Day 1 Shoulder-

 - By the end of the course the participant will explain the definitions of laxity and instability for a patient undergoing an initial shoulder evaluation.

 - By the end of the course, given the findings of a post-surgery evaluation of a female athlete following rotator cuff repair, the participant will explain 4 specific risk factors associated with the risk of developing stiffness.

 - By the end of the course, the participant, using evidence-based data for a patient recovering from RC repair, will discuss two rationales of an individualized, gradual, progressive rehab program.

 - By the end of the course, given a patient following rotator cuff repair, will design a protocol using five advanced strengthening phase exercises.